spences10/scottspence.com/posts/2021/02/01/logitech-g915/index.md

-The G keys on the G815 which I really didn't get on with to begin with I've now become reliant on the G1 button which was linked to the F5 (a web developers favourite key when developing) key, I ofthen find myself hitting the Ctrl key wanting to refresh a page.
+The G keys on the G815 which I really didn't get on with to begin with I've now become reliant on the G1 button which was linked to the F5 (a web developers favourite key when developing) key, I often find myself hitting the Ctrl key wanting to refresh a page.

 With the 104 keys of the G815 my left hand naturally rested between the Tab, Caps, Shift and Ctrl keys and the G keys, now my hand